ROLES: UX Writer & Designer

 KidZoom is a fun iOS and android app that teaches kids about the harmful bacteria found around them.

-Starting young, it’s important that our children are aware about the harmful bacteria found around us and the steps needed to stay healthy.
+Starting young, it’s important that our children are aware about the harmful bacteria around us and know how to stay healthy.

-Before detailing out the app, I did research into my content and into my competition to know if something similar existed.
-If it did, I would look at solving the problem in a different way.
+Before detailing out the app, I researched my content and competition to know if something similar existed.

 I also broadened my circle of investigation, and looked at apps that were content adjacent.
 I noted similarities, that I wanted to avoid, and inspirations.
-I looked at 15+ apps and found almost all of them to be games.
-Mentioning the exceptions here:
+I looked at 15+ apps and found all of them to be games.
+The exceptions:

-1) Dr Bug: Microbe Mayhem – The free android game is aimed at children aged seven to 12 and takes them on a journey learning about bacteria, viruses and the use of antibiotics.
-It, by contrast though, talks about reactive measures after the disease hits.
+1) Dr Bug: Microbe Mayhem – The free android game is for 7-12 year old kids and takes them on a journey about bacteria, viruses and the use of antibiotics.
+It then talks about reactive measures after the disease hits.

 2) Bacteria Identification Made Easy – This free mobile game is for adults.
-It tells about the medically important bacteria found in laboratories.
-It educates about steps of differentiation from gram positive and negative bacteria.
-Its highly technical language, however, is hard to understand for a layman.
+It tells about the bacteria found in laboratories.
+It tells about the differentiation between gram positive and negative bacteria.
+Its highly technical language, though, is hard to understand for a layman.

-3) Germs Scanner Simulator – Bacteria Checker Prank – This free mobile app scans anything and shows the bacteria in it.
-The results are a prank, though, and are the same every time.
+3) Germs Scanner Simulator – Bacteria Checker Prank – This free mobile app scans anything and checks bacteria inside.
+The results are a prank, though, and are always similar.

 Scope & constraints

-Researching the competition showed that since bacteria was a technical subject, there were no comprehensive apps that educated kids about them.
-The subject was used in many games though, which were purely fiction.
+Researching the competition showed that because the bacteria is a technical subject, there are no comprehensive apps educating kids about them.
+The subject is used in many games though, which are fiction.

-So the challenge was to create an entertaining educative-yet-fun app which would engage kids and encourage them to adopt a hygienic and healthy lifestyle.
+So, the challenge was to create an entertaining and educative-yet-fun app which would engage kids and encourage them to live a hygienic and healthy lifestyle.

 Kids need to differentiate between the friendly and malicious bacteria.
-Once the awareness comes, it’s easier for them to adopt a hygienic and healthy life.
+Once the awareness comes, it’s easier for them to live a hygienic and healthy life.

-In accordance with the research, I came up with the app’s main goals as:
+After the research, I came up with the app’s main goals:

 1) Be unique for kids (most of the apps are games and the few educative ones are highly technical)